 - 2.1.1.
 The Network is maintained to support teaching, learning, and administrative activities at the School.
 You may use the Network for any legal activity that is in furtherance of this aim, as well as the aims and policies of the School in general. - 2.1.2.
-Each person given access to the Network must do all things necessary to maintain the security of the Network by keeping passwords and account information confidential.
+Each person given access to the Network must do all things necessary to maintain the security of the Network, including using strong, unique passwords and keeping them confidential.